null-machine/limbus-company-roll-analyzer/index.md

 ### A Tier: Don Quixote - Shi Section 5 Director

 The prime chart represents Don with Overbreathe's effect active.
-The activation condition is extremely restrictive, so it is added for the sake of completeness.
-The ranking and statements are based solely on the normal chart.
+The activation condition is extremely restrictive, so it is added for the sake of completeness, and does not factor into her ranking.

 ![](charts/don_quixote_shi.png)
 ![](charts/don_quixote_shi_prime.png)